The importance of a Status Certificate when buying a condo

 • Jurisdictional laws define what the executor must do, whether they are a friend, relative, professional, or a trust company—however, the will can specify even more extensive powers.

-• The executor may have to deal with some or all of the following at an emotional time: a funeral home, beneficiaries, past taxes, insurance and investment companies, government and business pension departments, real estate agents, lawyers, accountants, appraisers, stock brokers, and business partners.
+• The executor may have to deal with some or all of the following at an emotional time: a funeral home, beneficiaries, past or ongoing taxes, insurance and investment companies, government and business pension departments, real estate agents, lawyers, accountants, appraisers, stock brokers, and business partners.

 • They may also be empowered to convert the estate to cash or divide assets equally among beneficiaries.
 They can also make payments to the parent/guardian of a beneficiary in most cases.

-• Have a clear and objective idea of what will be involved before asking someone to be your executor and before agreeing to act as one.
+• Have a clear and objective idea of what will be involved before asking someone to be your executor and agreeing to act as one.